Hylobius transversovittatus: Use in biological control

 Purple loosestrife is a native of Europe, Asia, northwest Africa and parts of Australia.
 In these countries a number of insects are associated with it.
 These include Hylobius transversovittatus, the adults of which eat the foliage and the larvae of which tunnel through and eat the root.
 When purple loosestrife was introduced into North America these insects were not available to keep it under control and it became rampant.
 It is now found in large stands throughout the northeastern United States, southeastern Canada and the American Midwest where it crowds out other species and is a threat to biodiversity.

 The weevils and their eggs were introduced to test sites in Virginia from 1992 onwards.
 They became successfully established and six years after the introduction, 28% of the roots of purple loosestrife plants were found to be infested.
 Larvae were also detected in roots four hundred metres downstream from the release point.
 Although the feeding of the adult weevils does little damage to the plant, the activities of the larvae, especially if there are several in one rootstock, weaken the plant, make it more susceptible to stressful conditions and reduce the quantity of seed produced.

+Weevil eggs were imported from USA into New Zealand in 2025 and released for the first time in 2026 for the purpose of controlling purple loosestrife.
+Establishment is yet to be confirmed and further releases of laboratory reared weevils is planned from spring 2026 onwards.